HW Industrial Software Introduction

-- The global Industrial IoT (IIoT) market is expected to reach $124B by 2021, growing at a CAGR of more than 7%, driven by improved operational efficiency, improved productivity, creation of new business opportunities, reduction in downtime, and optimization of asset utilization
+- The global Industrial IoT (IIoT) market is expected to reach $124B by 2021, growing at a CAGR of more than 7%, driven by the emergence of 5G connectivity, improved operational efficiency, improved productivity, creation of new business opportunities, reduction in downtime, and optimization of asset utilization

 41B+ IIoT Devices Worldwide by 2025